 You may have to borrow to help pay for dental school, but the good news is that with smart budgeting and responsible borrowing, you should find repayment of your student loan portfolio manageable.

-- Median educational debt for all indebted dental school graduates in the Class of 2018 was $280,410.
+all indebted dental school graduates in the Class of 2019 was

 Federal Direct Unsubsidized Loans